Public transport in the Wellington Region: Trains

 Since July 2016, Wellington's commuter rail services have been operated by Transdev Wellington.
 Transdev subcontracts KiwiRail to provide and operate the diesel locomotives on the Wairarapa services.
 In the year ending 30 June 2017, 88.3% of rail services ran on time; this figure is lower than previous years, as timeliness is now measured directly by Metlink rather than relying on self-reporting by the operator, and is measured at all key stations rather than just Wellington Station.

 There are two major rail corridors in Wellington.
-The North Island Main Trunk (NIMT) runs along the western coastline, passing through Porirua and Paraparaumu to Waikanae on the Kapiti Coast (known as the Kapiti Line); the Wairarapa Line runs along the edge of Wellington Harbour and then up the Hutt Valley, passing through both Lower and Upper Hutt (known as the Hutt Valley Line).
+The North Island Main Trunk (NIMT) runs along the western coastline, passing through Porirua and Paraparaumu to Waikanae on the Kāpiti Coast (known as the Kāpiti Line); the Wairarapa Line runs along the edge of Wellington Harbour and then up the Hutt Valley, passing through both Lower and Upper Hutt (known as the Hutt Valley Line).
 Less frequent services continue through the rural Wairarapa, stopping at a number of small towns before terminating at Masterton.
 There are also the Johnsonville Line in the north of Wellington and the Melling Line on the western side of Lower Hutt.
-The Kapiti Line and Hutt Valley Line are mostly double track, except for a short stretch on the Kapiti Line between Muri and Paekakariki and between the Waikanae River and Waikanae station.
+The Kāpiti Line and Hutt Valley Line are mostly double track, except for a short stretch on the Kāpiti Line between Muri and Paekākāriki (the North–South Junction) and between the Waikanae River and Waikanae station.
 The Johnsonville line is single track with passing loops, while the Melling lines is single track throughout.

 There are 49 stations in the rail network, all except Wellington railway station owned by Greater Wellington Regional Council.
 Wellington station is the busiest by far, with trains arriving and departing every few minutes at peak times.
 The next busiest stations are Porirua, Waterloo (in Lower Hutt) and Johnsonville.
 Most stations are served by only one line.

 Most trains are the FP class Matangi electric multiple units, in sets of two to eight cars, introduced from 2011.
 They displaced the older DM class English Electric units, the last of which were withdrawn from service in 2012, and the EM class Ganz Mavag units, the last of which were withdrawn from service in 2016.
 The Wairarapa line beyond Upper Hutt is not electrified, so the Wairarapa Connection trains to Masterton are diesel-hauled with SW and SE class carriages.

 There are long-distance trains to Palmerston North (the Capital Connection commuter train) and Auckland (the Northern Explorer).
 These are not part of the Wellington transport system.

+The Capital Connection and the Wairarapa Connection are to be operated by Alstom as part of the regional network from 2030.